statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 !!! info

-    "Committing to" a state is typically done by digitially signing it.
+    In Nitro, "committing to" a state menas digitially signing it.

 ## States